parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 - **Stool softener laxatives** encourage water into the stool to soften it.
 Examples: *sodium docusate* and *arachis oil*.
 - **Stimulant laxatives** stimulate the bowel to move the stool along.
 They take about 6–12 hours to work and can become less effective if used for a prolonged period of time.
 Examples: *senna (Senokot)* and *bisacodyl (Dulcolax)*.

-**Side effects of laxatives**
-The most common side effects are bloating, cramping or nausea.
+<ins>_Side effects of laxatives:_</ins> The most common side effects are bloating, cramping or nausea.
 These often settle or may be improved by taking a smaller amount of the laxative.
 Overuse of laxatives can cause dehydration.

-**Which to choose?**
-Research has shown that **Macrogol** is likely to be effective in Parkinson’s and is safe.
+<ins>_Which to choose?:_</ins> Research has shown that *Macrogol* is likely to be effective in Parkinson’s and is safe.
 If one type of laxative is not effective, another type could be added in as well.
 Generally, osmotic or bulk-forming laxatives are advised first, while stimulant laxatives are a later choice.

----

-### Finding toilets
+#### Finding toilets
 If finding toilets when out and about is a concern, the *National Key Scheme* may help.
 This system allows people with a disability to unlock more than 9,000 accessible public toilets across the UK.
-For more information, see the *Disability Rights UK* website.
-You can use this website to buy a *Radar Key* and/or *Radar Key Region List*.
+For more information, see the <a href="https://www.disabilityrightsuk.org/radar-keys?srsltid=AfmBOophjHsd-3Hg87Sw7Q3ebdt_t7h-HI0iKErqzf9-Pxg46jZt8qaK" class="external-link" target="_blank" rel="noopener noreferrer">_Disability Rights UK_</a> website.
+You can use this website to buy a ‘Radar Key’ and/or Radar Key Region List.

 ---

 ## My Experience
 People affected by Parkinson’s describe their experiences.

-> “The shaking upsets my bowels and my bladder which is, you can imagine…Sometimes I go into the toilet taking with me magazines and settle down.”
+> _“The shaking upsets my bowels and my bladder which is, you can imagine…Sometimes I go into the toilet taking with me magazines and settle down.”_
+>
-> *(Person with Parkinson’s, P17)*
+> _(Person with Parkinson’s, P17)_

 ---